cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
- - All Items Tab
+ - All Items Tab - reports for no tags, etc.
-   - Visible edit button/option
  - For geo types and notes review local file cleanup on delete
  - Right click context menu for items
  - The GUI Context tests are breaking - longer waits needed for the background events to run?
 Something else?